OctopusDeploy/blog/blog/2020-07/extending-octopus-execution-container/index.md

  - Product
 ---

-There are a good number of reasons to use the new execution container functionality in Octopus, and I'm going to take a look at how you can extend the Octopus worker-tool image and also when you might want to use a different image entirely.
+There are a good number of reasons to use the new [execution container](https://g.octopushq.com/ExecutionContainersForWorkers) functionality in Octopus.
+I'm going to take a look at how you can extend the Octopus worker-tool image and also when you might want to use a different image entirely.

 :::hint

-Take a look at this [Execution Containers for Workers](https://octopus.com/blog/execution-containers) article for an overview of Execution Containers.
+ This article assumes you have a working knowledge of Execution Containers in Octopus.
+If you don't why not take a look at this article: [Execution Containers for Workers](https://octopus.com/blog/execution-containers) article for an overview of Execution Containers.

 :::